rieckpil/learning-samples/taming-thymeleaf-examples/FEEDBACK.md

 - Mixing npm with npx (maybe quick explanation what npx is)
 - Trying to get the Tailwind Application Shell: https://tailwindui.com/components/application-ui/application-shells/sidebar redirects me to their pricing
 - Copying the whole template index.html (as I couldn't access Tailwind without paying them) is a little tedious.
 Maybe reduce the initial template and add stuff step-by-step

+# Feedback for Wim II

++ great refactoring effort and introduction to fragments
+- after JS refactoring: Uncaught (in promise) ReferenceError: sidebarMenu is not defined (code examples lack the func sidebarMenu -> plain copy and paste failed)

 # Questions